 Edwardian Railways in Postcards explores the history of Briain's railways through the phenomenal popularity of the postcards which were published between 1902 and 1915.
 In the Edwardian era, annual postcard sales are thought to have exceeded 500,000,000, and the postcard-buying public sought an infinite variety of subject matter.
 Publishers vied with each other to produce more and more visually interesting cards, and the big railway companies produced their own sets of 'official' postcards to advertise the extent of their network, and the modernity of their operations.

-The Victorian Photographs of Dr. Thomas Keith and John Forbes White is now available from John Hannavy Publishing price £20.00 + P&P.
+The Victorian Photographs of Dr. Thomas Keith and John Forbes White is still available from John Hannavy Publishing, the remaining hardback copies now reduced to half price, just £10.00 + P&P.

 To order a copy, use the Contacts page.

-Published by PiXZ/Halsgrove in May 2017 is the third volume of John's Britain's Industrial Heritage series – Industries Which Made Britain Triumph.
+Transporter Bridges – an illustrated history was published in hardback and e-book on 03 February 2020 by Pen & Sword Transport Books.
+The hardback is priced at £30.
 Click on the book cover, below to log on to Amazon.co.uk where you can see all of John Hannavy's currently available books.